pheenek/uart_lib/README.md

 # AVR UART library
-The AVR UART library seeks to put together all the common AVR functionality so that they can be simply executed as simple function calls.
+The AVR UART library seeks to put together all the common AVR UART functionality so that it can be accessible as simple function calls.
 The functions within the library are:
 * USART_Init - Initializes the UART at a baudrate of 9600 and using 8 data bits
 * USART_Transmit - transmit a single character by placing it onto the data buffer